appbaseio/esc/tagwise-search/multiple-tag-match.md

 A major use-case of tags in apps is to associate a content with one or more labels, it is then but natural that a tagwise search feature should be able to retrieve the matching content by user specifying either just one or more than one tag labels in union or intersection output modes.

-In this chapter, we will be using an Array datastructure to store more than one label with a content document.
+In this chapter, we will be using an Array data structure to store more than one label with a content document.
 For making the exact lookups for multiple tagwise, we will be applying a term query along with boolean clause on the dataset.

 ### How to store data using Elasticsearch arrays

 For one or more then one inputs elasticsearch by default considers that field as an array type.
 However, all values in the array must be of the same datatype.
 If you create a new field by indexing an array, Elasticsearch will use the datatype of the first value in the array to determine the type of the new field.
 We can create array of strings, integers, objects or array of arrays to store the data.

-Default array does not support quering each object independently of the other objects in the array.
+Default array does not support querying each object independently of the other objects in the array.
 To distinguish objects stored in array from each other we need to use **Nested datatype**.

-`Note:` Read more about nested datatype over [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html).
+`Note:` You can read more about nested datatype over [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html).

 ## Defining Mappings